hyunjong-park/hyunjong-park/README.md

 # Hi, I'm Hyunjong Park

 ## About me
-I'm a data engineer at Corca, Inc. located in Seoul, Korea.
+Hello, my name is Hyunjong Park, a data engineer at Corca, Inc. located in Seoul, Korea.